igem-waterloo/uwaterloo-igem-2024/models/algae-n-enzymes/README.md

 A thermodynamics-based approach was used, based on [this paper](https://animres.edpsciences.org/articles/animres/abs/2006/05/z205012/z205012.html), assuming that the majority of the cell wall is composed of cellulose.
 Due to the limited and contradictory information regarding C. vulgaris cell wall concentrations in literature, a Monte Carlo algorithm was implemented for the glucose percentage of the cell wall.

 ### Data
+Nummerical values used in the model came from [this paper](https://animres.edpsciences.org/articles/animres/abs/2006/05/z205012/z205012.html) as noted above.
+Additional research into the digestion length in the rumen and glucose concentration in C. Vulgaris cell walls was performed and included in the model, and sources can be found [here](https://nydairyadmin.cce.cornell.edu/pdf/submission/pdf205_pdf.pdf) and [here]( https://www.sciencedirect.com/science/article/pii/S2211926419307404) respectively.

 ### Scripts